He was aware that he was still a child: Themes

+The city of Kyoto, already mentioned in the fifteenth episode, is one of the settings of the episode.
+According to Takigawa, this detail differentiates Neon Genesis Evangelion from many Japanese animated series of the time, which are "Tokyo-centric". Álvaro Arbonés also identified, beyond the past, loss as the main theme of the episode, since it depicts Gendo's reaction to his wife's death.
+Scholar Khegan M. DelPort noted Fuyutsuki "shows himself as a tempering figure, a yin to Gendo's yang".
+For writer Yoshihiro Tanigawa, Fuyutsuki has a strong inclination toward puritanism, and this motivation may be the driving force behind the Project to bring humanity into a self-complete being; according to Tanigawa, Fuyutsuki and Gendo appear to be after some nirvana, the "oceanic" bliss of eternal peace.
+According to the Evangelion Chronicle encyclopedia, Fuyutsuki agrees to join Gehirn alongside Gendo because, as a scientist, he cannot suppress his intellectual curiosity about the Evangelions.
+Furthermore, in the director's cut scenes of the episode Fuyutsuki reveals that during the Second Impact all life forms disappeared from Antarctica, including microorganisms.
+Writers Kazuhisa Fujie and Martin Foster linked this detail to The End of Evangelion movie scenario, in which the anti-AT Field concept is mentioned during Third Impact.

-"He was aware that he was still a child" portrays the Eva-01 contact experiment in which Yui dies; according to Fabio Bartoli: "She did this to allow her son to realize himself through others".
-Yui is portrayed as a balanced, complete person who willing to give up her career to build a family.
+"He was aware that he was still a child" portrays the Eva-01 contact experiment in which Yui dies; according to Fabio Bartoli, "She did this to allow her son to realize himself through others".
+Yui is portrayed as a balanced, complete person who is willing to give up her career to build a family.
 She can see a good side in Gendo, who she describes as a "cute person".
-Ortega said unlike the "vampiric" Naoko, who dies by suicide, Yui "ultimately acts as the force of development and engenderment", and her nature becomes the final sacrifice that allows "the 'new genesis' promised in the title to come into being".
+Ortega said that, unlike the "vampiric" Naoko, who dies by suicide, Yui "ultimately acts as the force of development and engenderment", and her nature becomes the final sacrifice that allows "the 'new genesis' promised in the title to come into being".
 Fuyutsuki meets Yui for the first time and falls in love with her in the installment.
 In one scene, Fuyutsuki argues with Yui while playing with the baby Shinji, and he stares at her, looking at her thigh and part of her breast.
 According to the storyboard, Fuyutsuki looks at Yui with some disgust because Yui has given birth and is now vulnerable.
 The writer Virginie Nebbia interpreted the scene as a criticism of otaku fetishization of the female body and typical anime fan service, in which women are often victims of the male gaze.
+Naoko, by contrast, overreacts when the first Rei clone calls her "old"; according to scholar Sano Yasuyuki, Naoko reacts by killing her because she knows and is afraid that she is getting old.